Coronavirus (COVID-19) impact on business aviation

 - Flights from the U.S. are being allowed on a case-by-case basis.
 Some are getting through without issue; others are getting denied.
 Canada is very strict on vetting “essential” vs. “non-essential” travel between the U.S. and Canada.
 Best practice is to gather all relevant documentation (e.g., travel history, medical declarations, purpose of flight, etc.) and seek approval from CANPASS well in advance.
 Canada is still restricting entry to 4 ports.
 Consult with us for any planned mission.

-- Prepare for long wait times…It take 30 min+ to get in touch with someone at CANPASS to explain your purpose of flight before getting permission.
+- Prepare for long wait times…It takes 30 min+ to get in touch with someone at CANPASS to explain your purpose of flight before getting permission.
 When you make your 1st initial call to present the details of the flight, it must be no earlier than 48 hours prior and no later than 2 hours prior to departure.
 CANPASS will determine if your travel is essential or not and will either approve or deny operations into Canada.

 - Note that Canada has very strict quarantine requirements for anyone entering the country.
 Crew will need to quarantine for length of stay, up to 14 days.